advancedtelematic/aktualizr/actions.md

   - [x] TODO Send AllDownloadsComplete after all downloads are finished
   - [x] Download with manual control (aktualizr_test.cc)
   - [x] Do not download automatically with manual control (aktualizr_test.cc)
-- [x] Install updates
+- [ ] Install updates
   - [ ] TODO Send metadata to secondary ECUs
+  - [ ] TODO Identify ECU for each target
+    - [ ] TODO Reject targets which do not match a known ECU
+  - [ ] TODO Install updates on primary
     - [ ] TODO Check if there are updates to install for the primary
     - [ ] TODO Check if an update is already installed
     - [ ] Set boot count to 0 and rollback flag to 0 to indicate system update
-  - [x] TODO Send InstallStarted event
+    - [x] TODO Send InstallStarted event for primary
     - [ ] TODO Install an update on the primary
+      - [ ] TODO Install an OSTree update on the primary
+      - [ ] TODO Install a binary update on the primary
-  - [ ] TODO Store installation result
+    - [ ] TODO Store installation result for primary
+    - [x] TODO Send InstallTargetComplete event for primary
+  - [ ] TODO Install updates on secondaries
+    - [x] TODO Send InstallStarted event for secondaries
     - [ ] TODO Send images to secondary ECUs
-  - [x] TODO Send InstallTargetComplete event
+    - [x] TODO Send InstallTargetComplete event for secondaries
   - [x] TODO Send AllInstallsComplete event after all installations are finished
   - [x] Perform a complete Uptane cycle with automatic control (aktualizr_test.cc)
   - [x] Install with manual control (aktualizr_test.cc)